Robust Estimation and Inference in Panels with Interactive Fixed Effects: Abstract

 We consider estimation and inference for a regression coefficient in panels with interactive fixed effects (i.e., with a factor structure).
-We show that previously developed estimators and confidence intervals (CIs) might be heavily biased and size-distorted when some of the factors are weak.
-We propose estimators with improved rates of convergence and bias-aware CIs that are uniformly valid regardless of whether the factors are strong or not.
-Our approach applies the theory of minimax linear estimation to form a debiased estimate using a nuclear norm bound on the error of an initial estimate of the interactive fixed effects.
-We use the obtained estimate to construct a bias-aware CI taking into account the remaining bias due to weak factors.
-In Monte Carlo experiments, we find a substantial improvement over conventional approaches when factors are weak, with little cost to estimation error when factors are strong.
+We demonstrate that existing estimators and confidence intervals (CIs) can be heavily biased and size-distorted when some of the factors are weak.
+We propose estimators with improved rates of convergence and bias-aware CIs that remain valid uniformly, regardless of factor strength.
+Our approach applies the theory of minimax linear estimation to form a debiased estimate, using a nuclear norm bound on the error of an initial estimate of the interactive fixed effects.
+Our resulting bias-aware CIs take into account the remaining bias caused by weak factors.
+Monte Carlo experiments show substantial improvements over conventional methods when factors are weak, with minimal costs to estimation accuracy when factors are strong.

 3cm